1 february 2018

 His Magic Band returns but Captain stays at home

-captain beefheart's magic band, arguably the most innovative musicians to work within the rock medium, are reforming for a series of concerts (by the next line-up - teejo) and a new album. it will debut april 6th at the all tomorrow's parties music festival, with follow-up shows in london at the shepherd's bush empire (april 7) and at the atp festival in los angeles later in the spring.
+captain beefheart's magic band, arguably the most innovative musicians to work within the rock medium, are reforming for a series of concerts (by the next line-up - teejo) and an album. it will debut april 6th at the all tomorrow's parties music festival, with follow-up shows in london at the shepherd's bush empire (april 7) and at the atp festival in los angeles later in the spring.

 according to john french, beefheart's long-serving drummer and often the conduit between the group and its leader, the captain - now reclusive fine artist van vliet - could never be tempted back into the public arena. 'i haven't spoken to don since the release of 'trout mask replica on cd,' he says. 'we had a great talk, but he has since changed his number and become even more private.' another notable absentee is guitarist bill harkleroad, alias zoot horn rollo. 'we rehearsed a few things last october , when the idea was to recreate instrumental versions of material from 'trout mask replica' and 'lick my decals off, baby'. but re-learning those albums is not an easy thing to do, so i decided not to remain involved.'